Almost everyone has an story about the annoyance of overdraft fees.

 While banks will begin placing a whole new emphasis on attracting new customers and driving them to their more ‘lucrative’ products, it’s important to monitor your accounts and statements carefully over the next few months to be aware of any new charges or requirements placed on your accounts.

 Being aware will help you save money and will avoid any of those annoying fees.

 Source: Where Will Banks Make Up Lost Overdraft Fees?

 Updated February 10, 2011 and originally published September 24, 2009.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.